Facelift Surgery in The Woodlands, Texas, with Dr. W. Marshall Guy

 You will want to be within about 15 pounds of your realistic weight.
 This does not mean within 15 pounds of your goal weight, but if you are losing weight and have a little more to go, it is best to have the weight off before the surgery.
 The reason is that a facelift addresses what is present on the day of surgery.
 If you continue to lose weight, then the skin that was being pushed out by the fat will begin to sag.
 Gaining excess weight after surgery won’t lead to sagging tissue, but it will push out the skin more so the definition achieved at surgery may not be as noticeable.

-For most patients they can be out and about within two weeks, and most others would have no idea they had surgery performed.
+For most patients they can be out and about within two weeks, and most others would have no idea they had plastic surgery performed.

-With any procedure, maintenance can go a long way.
+With any plastic surgery procedure, maintenance can go a long way.
 This involves taking care of your skin, minimizing the damaging effects from the sun, and possibly doing some small treatments here and there, such as Morpheus8.

 There are a lot of marketing names out there for different lifts.
 Historically speaking, a traditional lift will involve lifting the brows, the cheeks, and the neck.
 A mini facelift frequently involves just lifting the neck, cheeks, or sometimes both.